anhthh2207/CS294-Deep-Unsupervised-Learning-Practice/README.md

 This repository serves as my practical application for UC Berkeley's [CS294 - Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp20/home) course, with a specific emphasis on generative modeling.

 This repository contains:
-- Implementations of different variants of the autoregressive model (lecture 1)
+- My implementations of different variants of the autoregressive model (lecture 1)
 - My answers for Homeworks 2, 3, and 4